rseng/jobs-updater/README.md

 ### Deploy to Mastodon

-To deploy to Mastodon (in addiction to Slack) you are required to set `deploy_mastodon` to true, and also define all the needed environment variables in your repository secrets.
+To deploy to Mastodon (in addition to Slack) you are required to set `deploy_mastodon` to true, and also define all the needed environment variables in your repository secrets.